 Thoughtful communication by athletic programs to teach their student athletes to have positive conversations with the community resulted in greater charitable contributions.
 See how some of these traditions and ideas benefited their athletic programs positively.

 1. Have A Relationship With Your Local Media

 Have a strong connection with local newspaper beat writers, radio stations and television stations.
-They may not be able to attend every event, but you are still providing them with positive examples of young people in the community achieving success on and off the field.
+They may not attend every event, but you are still providing them with positive examples of young people in the community achieving success on and off the field.

-Provide the local media with article ideas to feature athletes who exhibited exceptional sportsmanship and served as a leader for other teammates.
-Share stories about athletes who have overcome life hurdles and injuries in order to play the sport or to make the team.
-These are human interest stories that are sometimes very relatable.
+Provide the local media with human interest article ideas by featuring athletes who exhibit exceptional sportsmanship and served as a leader for other teammates.
+Share stories about athletes who have overcome life's hurdles and injuries in order to play the sport or to make the team.
+Human interest stories are very relatable.

 2. Elementary & Middle School Relationships

 Many schools are ramping up their involvement with their local youngsters.
 Some athletic departments are even implementing a student-athlete leadership council that acts as athletic ambassadors to visit classrooms in their district.
 They visit local schools and teach life skills to students through activities they plan, and ultimately foster important relationships with the youth in the community.